Star Wars Universe Roleplaying Game

 Diplomat Path Traits (Level 3+)

 At level 3, you fully embrace the Diplomat path — becoming a high-impact negotiator and strategist who turns information, alliances, and timing into decisive power.
-The traits below are unique to the Diplomat and build on the Leader training above.
+The traits below are unique to the Diplomat and build on the Leader training above, defining how you steer both the story and the battlefield through words, leverage, and carefully managed relationships.

 Level 3 – Voice of Authority